ccqpein/ccqpein.github.io/_posts/2025-12-28-L-Cache Performance Experiments.md

 It was fun revealing these L-cache performance issues.
 I have to admit that I might never encounter this level of performance optimization in my daily work (at least for now).

 But it's always fun to learn something new, and these results actually support the [experience](https://abseil.io/fast/hints.html#better-memory-representation) shared in Jeff’s article.
+And here is the [code](https://github.com/ccqpein/garage/tree/c4da6fb13a215b52ea1b821d297659ee5342e62f/rusty/l-cache-test)